ohsu-qin/qixnat/doc/index.rst

 install.
 Furthermore, the `pyxnat installation guide`_ is itself insufficient to install pyxnat dependencies consistently in all environments.
 Consequently, ``qixnat`` installation cannot be performed using the customary Python_ pip_ command ``pip install qixnat`` alone.
-The following steps are suggested
-instead:
+Anaconda_ is recommended for ensuring package and library consistency, according to the following steps:

 1. On Linux only, install the ``libxslt`` dev package.
 For Ubuntu or other Debian-based systems, execute::